Home » Blog » Website Management » What is it That we Can Learn from a Website Heatmap Trip?

 Another valuable matter is the fact that people buy what they see first.
 You might not trust me on this, but it is true.
 When in a hurry and entering a site with a lot of items for sale, they’ll not spend too much time searching.
 They will concentrate on what they see.

-Same goes for articles.
+The same goes for articles.
 They’ll read the first they find.
 Which reminds me, keep a list of the content and not the full articles.
-It’s better user experience to look at headlines for example with photos and choose what to read.
+It’s a better user experience to look at headlines for example with photos and choose what to read.
 Instead of scrolling down forever.

 To Conclude